eugene-rom/vbox-applet/README.md

 Applet checks if machines is running and mark items with dot shortly after popup becomes visible.
 Applet is able to run a VM in headless mode by toggling the headless option.
+Applet is able to run a VM in detachable mode by toggling the detachable option.

 ![screenshot](screenshot.png?raw=true)